deusExMac/TwitterSearch/README.md

   - ``downloadSpeedWindow`` Integer value.
 The number of download speed values to keep in a list, out of which the average download speed (in tweets/sec) is calculated and reported.

+- Section ``Network``

+  Contains settings related to lower level network requests.
+Supported settings in this section are:

+  - ``netConnectTimeout`` Float value.
+Timeout value (in seconds) for establishing a tcp connection with the remote host.
+If time exceeds value of this setting, an exception is raised.
+Negative values indicate no timeout.
+  - ``netReadTimeout`` Float value.
+Timeout value (in seconds) for reading a response from the server.
+If time exceeds value of this setting, an exception is raised.
+Negative values indicate no timeout.

 # Other related projects

 - [TweetScraper](https://github.com/jonbakerfish/TweetScraper)